11 Foam Roll Exercises to Improve Your HealthApril 13, 2017

 - FR lat stretch – Start in a quadruped position, then place the FR on your forearm and lean back until a stretch in lats is felt

 - FR pec stretch – while laying on your back, place the FR vertically along the spine.
 Bring both arms out to the side and try to touch the back of your hands to the floor.
 The shoulders can be moved up or down to find different pectoral fibers to stretch.

 - FR hamstring stretch – seated on the floor, place the FR under the heel of one foot.
-Keeping knee straight, bend from the hips to stretch to hamstring.
+Keeping the knee straight, bend from the hips to stretch to the hamstring.